23 - 28 September 2014

 San Luis Potosi, Mexico

-Seventh seeds Spain boys claimed their fifth Junior Davis Cup title with victory over Korea in the final.
-The girls' title was won by the Russia for the 4th time when they defeated Australia 2-0 in the final.
+USA boys claimed their second Junior Davis Cup title with victory over Korea in the final.
+The girls' title was also won by USA, for the third time, when they defeated Slovak Republic 3-0 in the final.

 For a full list of previous Junior Davis Cup and Junior Fed Cup by BNP Paribas champions click here